Answers to Questions

 Meals for clients being driven are paid for and limited to $10/person per meal.

 Our focus on shelter clients is to help parents traveling with young children and clients with mobility challenges.
 Shelter clients without children and capable of independent travel may be offered a bus pass.
-Outreach clients and non-sheltered victims take priority for service and do not have this limitation.
+Outreach clients and non-sheltered victims take priority for service.

 We recommend bringing up the topic of travel early in a shelter client’s stay to avoid waiting past an exit date.